-Due diligence is an essential part of philanthropy.
-But it can pose challenges for international grantmakers and recipient organizations alike.
-Understanding the due diligence process positions both organizations for a successful relationship.
+Due diligence is an essential part of cross-border philanthropy, but it can pose challenges for donors and charities alike.
+Understanding the process sets up both parties for a successful relationship.

 What is due diligence for international grants?